emanueleborgonovo/OTsensitivity/README.md

 bwsi.m

 All these solvers are original implementations by the authors.
+In addition, the subroutine sobolpoints.m is a quasirandom Monte Carlo generator.
+The subroutine deltamim.m is a fast implementation to compute the so-called \delta-importance measure of Borgonovo (2007).

 3. Reproduction of Figures
 In order to run the subroutines, please follow these steps: